 How to Grow Calibrachoa from Cuttings

-Take 6-inch (15 cm.) tip cuttings in the morning and insert the cut end into a good soilless potting medium that drains well.
+Take 6 inch (15 cm.) tip cuttings in the morning and insert the cut end into a good soilless potting medium that drains well.
 The cuttings will require high light in full sun and consistent misting to take off correctly.
 Other cultural considerations are also important to successful calibrachoa cutting propagation.

 Cuttings of calibrachoa respond to a consistently moist medium.
 Keeping the cutting from wilting is important, as the new plant will put its efforts to saving itself rather than rooting in low moisture settings.
 Use de-mineralized water to irrigate.
 This will prevent buildup of mineral salts.

 Avoid over misting the cuttings, as stem rot can occur.
-Place containers where temperatures are consistently 70 degrees Fahrenheit (21 C.) for the first two weeks.
+Place containers where temperatures are consistently 70 degrees F. (21 C.) for the first two weeks.
 Thereafter, place plants in a slightly cooler location.
 Use a complete fertilizer once per week to promote leafy growth and root formation.

 Problems with Calibrachoa Propagation by Cuttings

 The most common mistake is overwatering.
 Misting the medium will help prevent extra moisture from building up.
-So can using a small container, especially if it unglazed and can promote evaporation of excess water.
+So can using a small container, especially if it is unglazed and can promote evaporation of excess water.